o3de/sig-release/releases/Process/Major Release Process.md

 * **C++ API Reference Generation**
 * **Documentation Versioning**
 * **Version Information**
 Each of these tasks are further explained in the [Docs Release Process](./Docs%20Release%20Process.md).

+The **Release Manager** is responsible for reviewing the release notes once available.
+This review should happen prior to release.
+This corresponds to a task in the release project board.

 *Exit Criteria: All Pre-Release Steps are complete*